onnx/onnx/docs/IR.md

 Attribute|The names of attributes of an operator.
 Unique for each operator.
 Value|The names of values – node inputs & outputs, tensor values (if named), graph inputs, outputs.
 Node|The names of graph nodes.
-Graph|The names of graphs within a domain.
+Graph|The names of graphs within a domain, unique within the model domain.
 Operator|The names of operators within a domain.
 Shape|The names of tensor shape variables – scoped to the value information records of a graph, which is where shape variables occur.